Natural Language Processing with Python: Analyze and Understand Text Using NLP

 What Is Natural Language Processing (NLP)?

-NLP is a branch of AI that helps computers understand, interpret, and generate human language.
-It powers:
+NLP is a branch of AI that enables computers to understand, interpret, and generate human language.
+NLP powers:

 python -m textblob.download_corpora